kathleenchiu/automatic-liked-spotify/README.txt

 		- your Spotify username

 3) Google OAuth Client Credentials
 	- Setting this part up is a little tricky, but you need to create a project on google console and fill out the client_secret.json with:
 		- client_id
 		- cilent_secret
-	- Both should be retrieved for a NATIVE desktop applciation
+	- Both should be retrieved for a NATIVE desktop applciation (https://support.google.com/cloud/answer/6158849)

 4) Getting a KeyError?
 	- Spotify tokens expire hourly, so if you're getting a KeyError, it should go away if you update the token in secrets.py

-5) Title Parsing
+5) Music Video Title Parsing
+	Why aren't we using the youtube_dl library?
-	- This function is still looking to be improved.
-The youtube_dl library is currently unable to retrieve the artist and song so the program parses the title to search for it in Spotify.
+	- The youtube_dl library is currently unable to retrieve the artist and song.
+As an alternative, the program parses the title and omits certain words to search for it in Spotify.
+	This occurs in the "clean_title" function (which has much room for improvement).

+	- If the search words are too specific for Spotify, nothing will come up.
+The code attempts to combat this by omitting certain phrases typically used in titles of YouTube music videos.

+	- Omitted phrases from the spotify search are as follows:
+		- ["official music video", "mv", "m/v", "official video", "music video", "ft", "feat", "official audio", "lyrics", "eng"]
+		- nonalphanumeric characters and any non-English characters are omitted from searches as well.